psychemedia/sin-eater-resources/src/_second_controversy_pt_i.md

 He also contributes personal experience:

 > I have talked to several old Pembrokeshire folk about the practice, but they appear to know nothing of such a custom; they, however, tell me that the plate of salt is still used in a great many eases.
 This, too, has come within my own personal experience.
 It is a pewter plate that is mostly used, if one such can be got.
 One old lady, now deceased, used to keep a pewter plate which she was in the habit of lending out for the purpose.
-It was also customary in the same county to place coins upon the eyelids of oorpses to keep their eyes closed.
+It was also customary in the same county to place coins upon the eyelids of corpses to keep their eyes closed.
 Are the coins and the plate of salt all mere relies of the sin-eating custom, or does their use possess any real efficacy?
 This important question is one which the medical man could assist the antiquary by answering."

 ```{index} triple: Second Controversy; correspondence, Times; Hartland, Edwin Sidney
 ```